 In the following paragraphs we will introduce you to 5 of the most important Agile benefits, so bear with us.

 Let’s face it, nowadays everything changes rapidly.
-Especially in the business world.
+Especially in knowledge work.
 Take for example the technology innovations that appear on the market almost every year.

 The same goes for customer requirements which can alter all the time.
 Unless you are able to respond to them, you risk accumulating significant project delays and ultimately the failure to deliver what has been promised to the end customer.
 This is what often happens in the traditional (waterfall) approach to managing projects.

-Here comes one of the biggest benefits of Agile which lies within adaptability.
+That’s why one of the biggest benefits of Agile lies within adaptability.
 Agile teams are able to better react to emerging changes which reduces the risk of a complete project failure.
 This happens through the concept of continuous delivery and getting customer feedback early in the process, as fast as possible.